exoscale/terraform-provider-exoscale/website/docs/r/secondary_ipaddress.html.markdown

 ~> **NOTE:** The network interfaces of the Compute instance itself still have to be configured accordingly (unless using a *managed* Elastic IP).

+!> **WARNING:** This resource is deprecated and will be removed in the next major version.

 ### Secondary IP Address